sdfgeoff/wasm_minigames/website/src/cancel_the_load_animation.md

     .expect("No element with selector");

 element.set_class_name("loaded");
-};
 ```
-There's a fair bit of unwrapping going on there, and it isn't ideal.
-However,
+There's a fair bit of unwrap/expecting going on there, and it isn't ideal.
-I'm not sure there really is any good way for the program to handle the place
+However, I'm not sure there really is any good way for the program to handle
-where it's trying to draw not existing, so it will do for now.
+the place where it's trying to draw not existing, so it will do for now.

 To get this code to compile, you need a bunch of things: